noahehall/theBookOfNoah/0current/architectural thinking/0heccya.md

 - single dashboard view
 - streamlined way to promote changes between environments and across domains
 - interface to securely store, share and apply variables across environments and resources
+- desigining for failure through high availability, redundancy and fault tolerance at every level of the stack (dns, server, dbs, storage, etc)

 - a system where contributors can efficiently
   - build, manage and scale platform architecture